Tashiding Monastery: Geography

 Geographically the Monastery and the Tashiding town are surrounded by four divine caves located in four cardinal directions.
 The four caves where Buddhist saints meditated are: On the East is the Sharchog Bephug, on the South is the Khandozangphu, in the West is Dechenpug cave and on the North is the Lhari Nyingphug.
-The main deity deified in the monastery is Tashiding and hence the monastery is also known as 'Dakkar Tashiding'.
+The main deity deified in the monastery is Tashiding and hence the monastery is also known as 'Drakkar Tashiding' (Sikkimese: བྲག་དཀར་བཀྲ་ཤིས་སྡིངས་, Wylie: brag dkar bkra shis sdings).

 History

-In the 17th century, Ngadak Sempa Chemp built a small Lhakhang at this location.
+In the 17th century, Ngadak Sempa Chenpo built a small Lhakhang at this location.
 This was enlarged into the present monastery during the reign of Chogyal Chakdor Namgyal.
 Pedi Wangmo built the main monastery and installed many statues which are still seen in the monastery.
 Lhatsun Chenpo built the Chortens; which are considered holy.
 Yanchong Lodil, the Master craftsman crafted the flagstones that surround the monastery.
 These are carved with the holy Buddhist mantra 'Om Mane Padme Hum'.